-- A trained physiotherapist, with skilled assistants, is available to analyse cases and develop therapy and exercise programs for patients
+- Trained physiotherapy assistants are available to analyse cases and develop therapy and exercise programs for patients

-- Assistive devices – wheelchairs, limb supports, etc. – are made at LAMB (or for LAMB) or are purchased, for provision to patients as necessary
+- Assistive devices – wheelchairs, sitting and standing frames, limb supports, etc. – are made at LAMB or are purchased, for provision to patients as necessary

 - The Ponsetti Method for treating clubfeet has been used for since 2009 and the program is part of a national network for club foot restorative work.